Skip to Main Content

 Customize your Google Scholar settings to link to the Erasmus University Library’s collection.
 Click on the Settings link/Gear icon located at the top under the hamburger menu:

 On the Settings page, click on Library links.
-Mark the Erasmus University Library as one of your library access links; if Erasmus University Library isn't listed use the search box to find it.
+Mark the Erasmus University Rotterdam as one of your library access links; if Erasmus University Rotterdam isn't listed use the search box to find it.
 Save your settings.

 Your search result in Google Scholar will display a FULL TEXT @ EUR link for those publications available from the EUR Library.
 Click the FULL TEXT @ EUR link, log in with your ERNA-account when prompted and access the publication: